TIBTHINK/cbt/README.md

 ## Programing the board

-clone the [git repo](https://github.com/TIBTHINK/cbt_board) and copy the contents into the circutpython folder on your desktop
+clone the [git repo](https://github.com/TIBTHINK/cbt_board) and copy the contents into the circut python folder on your desktop

 change the settings.toml file to your network (the board can only use 2.4GHz frequency)